Victor of Aveyron: Early life

 Victor was prepubescent when he was captured in 1800 but experienced puberty within a year or two.
-It is not known when or how he came to live in the woods near Saint-Sernin-sur-Rance, though he was reportedly seen there around 1794.
+It is not known when or how he came to live in the woods near Saint-Sernin-sur-Rance, though he was reportedly seen there around 1795, in a state that suggested he had already spent more than two years in the wild.
 In 1797, he was spotted by three hunters; he ran from them, but they were able to catch him when he tried to climb a tree.
 They brought him to a nearby town where he was cared for by a widow.
 However, he soon escaped and returned to the woods; he was periodically spotted in 1798 and 1799.

 On 8 January 1800, he emerged from the forests on his own.
 His age was unknown, but citizens of the village estimated his age to be about 12.
 His lack of speech, as well as his food preferences and the numerous scars on his body, suggested to some that he had been in the wild for most of his life.

+He was recorded to have 23 scars: 18 on his body, four on his face, and one on his neck that indicated somebody had attempted to slit his throat many years ago.